 - What if we changed the one thing customers hate most about Product/Service X?

+Here were the "what ideas would get you fired".
 People who offer unexpected ideas stand out from the crowd and are more likely to be promoted — not fired.
 By taking a provocative approach to idea generation, you’ll start training your mind to recognize and challenge norms about your business and industry.
 With some practice, the “meh” ideas that your brain defaults to will be replaced by actual disruptors.